GoogleCloudPlatform/tensorflow-without-a-phd/tensorflow-planespotting/README.md

 ### Demo time: testing your model

 A test UI written in Javascrip/HTML is provided.
-You can use it to navigate Google Maps in satellite mode, and analyze any aerial imagery you find to try and spot airplanes.
+You can use it to navigate Google Maps in satellite mode, and analyze any aerial imagery to spot airplanes.
 You can find it in [webui](webui).
+The demo splits an image from Google maps into overlapping 256x256 tiles and sends them to your deployed model for analysis.

 ![airplane detection demo](img/screen-shot-demo.jpg)